Shreveport community members come together to help restore B’Nai Zion Temple

 The temple was constructed in Shreveport in the early 1900s.
 Since the 1970s, the building is vacant.
 In an effort to save the temple, Shreveport Common is happy to see outside resources coming in to check out the roof.

-“I know a lot of people in the community that loves this building and want to do something about it,” said Executive Director Wendy Benscoter.
+“I know a lot of people in the community that love this building and want to do something about it,” said Executive Director Wendy Benscoter.

 Eric Hess, President of the Sanctuary Arts School is pitching in his time after hearing about efforts trying to preserve this building.
 Hess created a Facebook called Save the B’Nai Zion Temple.